Scottish Icons Modern and Ancient

 Main tour landmarks

 Please note route order may vary depending on collection point.
-The opening times of attractions limit visit options to any 2 selected from the 3 noted.

 Collection at Hotel.